BashhScriptKid/Git-env/README.md

 ## License
 AGPL-3.0-or-later © 2025 BashhScriptKid

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Igitari is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-See the full license in the script header or at https://www.gnu.org/licenses/.
+See the full license in the script header or at https://www.gnu.org/licenses/
 ## Why AGPL?
 Igitari uses AGPL-3.0-or-later to ensure it remains free and open.
 If you modify and distribute Igitari (including as part of a web service), you must share your changes.
 This prevents SaaS exploitation while encouraging community improvements.